Dowsley/nutcache-challenge-JoaoDowsley/README.md

 - [x] Implement unit tests for all the features
 - [ ] Appropriate use of SOLID, ACID and design patterns (use when necessary), according to the platform of your choice

+## EXTRA
+- Creation of a DETAILS View. i.e. a GET endpoint for a single Person/Employee.